ponktacology/majnkraft/README.md

 # majnkraft
-Minecraft inspirated voxel game written in Kotlin using LWJGL3
+Minecraft inspired voxel game written in Kotlin using LWJGL3